K0ntrast/coreboot-t530/README.md

-# coreboot-t530
+# Coreboot for the Lenovo T530 Laptop
-Pre-compiled coreboot BIOS for Lenovo ThinkPad T530
+Pre-compiled Coreboot BIOS replacement for the Lenovo ThinkPad T530